 You can download the entire map of Cuba if you’re traveling all around the country.
 Get it here.

-You’ll only use it if you talk to a Cuban, but you need to authenticate your account so it’s best to download it at home.
+It is also must-have app for Cubans, it’s similar to Facebook Messenger.
+You need to authenticate your account so it’s best to download it at home.
 Get it here.

 It’s also why I wanted to write a food guide to Havana as most recommendations are terrible.
 Get it here.